Protecting & Expanding Medicaid

 Closing the coverage gap is a fundamental way to help at least 2 million adults gain access to health care.
 The Together for Medicaid (TFM) project — a partnership between Community Catalyst, the Center on Budget and Policy Priorities and the Georgetown University Center for Children and Families — creates advocacy campaigns with community-based organizations and a dynamic cohort of Medicaid expansion advocates to build demand for Medicaid expansion.
 TFM centers people most affected by the lack of Medicaid coverage in these efforts.

-So far, TFM has helped drive Medicaid expansion in 13 states to bring coverage to nearly 3 million adults in Alaska, Idaho, Louisiana, Maine, Missouri, Montana, New Hampshire, Oklahoma, Pennsylvania, Nebraska, Utah, Virginia, and — most recently — South Dakota.
+So far, TFM has helped drive Medicaid expansion in 14 states to bring coverage to nearly 3 million adults in Alaska, Idaho, Louisiana, Maine, Missouri, Montana, New Hampshire, Oklahoma, Pennsylvania, Nebraska, Utah, Virginia, South Dakota and — most recently — North Carolina.

 Sharing Real Stories With Policymakers